erincameron11/minuteminder/README.md

 ## Application Features
 * Create new tasks
-* Start and stop timers for each task
 * Cancel the creation of a new task
-* Edit the time for a task
+* Start, stop and reset timers for each task
+* Delete old tasks from the list

 ## Tools and Techniques
 Technologies used include: